Oran-123/Olympian-Quiz/README.md

 # Wireframes

 I have used [Balsamic](https://balsamiq.com/wireframes/ "Balsamic") to develop my wireframes for my website.
 I initially created the mobile version of the wireframes and then designed what the site would look like on larger devices.
-I did not create a design for each size listed in the structure section, the mobile wireframes cover x-small and small, the tablet covers medium and the desktop covers large and x-large.
+I did not make a design for each size listed in the structure section.
+The mobile wireframes cover x-small and small, the tablet covers medium, and the desktop covers large and x-large.

 The wireframes are below: